-A motion event will occur when the software detects movement in the video.
+A motion event will occur when the system detects movement in the video (using either camera-based motion detection or server-based motion detection).
 When this happens, the software marks the event on the Timeline Bar with a red bar.
 This bar will remain on the Timeline Bar as long as the motion continues.

-- The Previous Motion Event and Next Motion Event playback controls allow you to jump backward and forward from one motion event to the next. - · When a Player is in full-screen mode, the motion events for that Player are the only motion events displayed on the Timeline Bar. - During an in-cell search, the in-cell search Timeline Bar displays motion events for that Player only; the main Timeline Bar displays motion events for all of the Players still linked to the main Timeline Bar.
+- The Previous Motion Event and Next Motion Event playback controls allow you to jump backward and forward from one motion event to the next . - When a Player is in full-screen mode, the motion events for that Player are the only motion events displayed on the Timeline Bar. - During an in-cell search, the in-cell search Timeline Bar displays motion events for that Player only; the main Timeline Bar displays motion events for all of the Players still linked to the main Timeline Bar.